ahessl/Final/README.md

-# How to Read and Edit Hobo Files from the Same Instrument
+# How to Read and Edit Hobo Files from the Same Type of Instrument

 ## Table of contents
 * [Introduction](#Introduction)